 Once you've setup your online shop, your goal will be the same as every other website on the internet - to get to the number one spot in Google.
 Firstly, let's be realistic, unless you have the type of money to compete with Amazon, eBay and other huge online shops, this will never happen.
 However, you should do all you can to optimise the pages on your website to aim to get as high as you possibly can.

 In order to do this you need to get into the habit of applying best practices to your site by using standard SEO (search engine optimisation) techniques.
-The first, and possibly easiest, to get started is adding relevant Meta Tags to all products, categories, pages and blog posts.
+The first, and possibly easiest, to get started with is adding relevant Meta Tags to all products, categories, pages and blog posts.

 What are Meta Tags?